workjs/workjs/modules/docserver/doc/auth.md

 sessions are also forced.

 If a module flag *auth* is defined for a route, the WorkJS authentication is used.
 It gets data of a currently logged in user from database.
-This data is made available as this.user.
+This data is made available as this.auth.user and a username is put into this.auth.username .

 ### Module Flag: auth